Support Python Tutor and pgbovine.net

 What will I get for donating?

 You'll get the gratitude of millions of current and future users of Python Tutor and pgbovine.net, many of whom come from backgrounds where they cannot afford expensive universities or private tutors.
-(I don't believe in offering gimmicky prizes for donations, since those subtly distort the incentives for both sides.)
+(I don't believe in offering gimmicky prizes or personalized tech support in exchange for donations, since those subtly distort the incentives for both you and me.)

 Will I be put on a spammy mailing list after donating?